minus1over12/CTFBuddy/README.md

 which may make locating the flag harder for those players.
 Additionally, [Bedrock also does not support blocks on entity heads](https://wiki.geysermc.org/geyser/current-limitations/#:~:text=Blocks%20(excluding%20jack%2Do%2Dlantern)%20on%20entity%20heads%20(E.G.%20armor%20stands%2C%20players)), meaning the flag may not be visible on entities carrying them.

+## bStats

+This plugin uses [bStats](https://bstats.org/), the common service used by most plugins and server software, to keep track of basic stats.
+You can opt out of bStats for all plugins and your server software by editing the `plugins/bStats/config.yml` file that is generated on the server's first launch.